-This work aims to characterize the adsorption and transport processes of antibiotics, and help predict transport of these compounds from agricultural sites to the surrounding geological and ecological systems.
-This work is to be done in parallel with an interview-based study on farmer perceptions of antibiotic impact on farms.
-The two studies together will create a more holistic understanding of antibiotic impacts on dairy farms.
-The interview study has been fully funded and is only discussed here where overlap applies.
+This work aimed to characterize the adsorption and transport processes of erythromycin and predict transport of this compound from agricultural sites to the surrounding geological and ecological systems.
+This work was to be done in parallel with an interview-based study on farmer perceptions of antibiotic impact on farms.
+The two studies together create a more holistic understanding of antibiotic impacts on dairy farms.
+The interview study has been fully funded elsewhere and published (Georgakakos et al., 2021) and is only discussed here where overlap applies.

-Objective 2: Model expected transport of erythromycin given experimental results in objective 1, and determine if the model holds for a laboratory column experiment.
+Objective 2: Model transport of erythromycin given experimental results in objective 1, and determine goodness of fit to laboratory column experiment.

 Sustainable farming practices contribute to farm longevity and management of environmental impacts.
 Economic and environmental sustainability go hand-in-hand to generate stable, productive farms that minimize negative environmental impacts while supporting the livelihoods of farmers.
 Animal and soil health are two sustainability focus areas that draw significant farmer attention.
 Maintaining good animal health translates to carefully tracking environmental conditions, reading animal health indicators, and addressing illnesses as they arise.
 Soil health involves a complicated fusion of understanding nutrient cycling, crop nutrient needs, organic matter incorporation and decomposition, and the microbial community’s interaction and role in each of those processes.
 Though animal and soil health are not generally closely tied to one another outside of nutrient management, management of manure from animals treated with antibiotics or other drugs may link the two systems more closely than previously anticipated.